What is hyperparathyroidism?

 How is hyperparathyroidism treated?

 If you have mild hyperparathyroidism (no symptoms, blood calcium levels only slightly elevated), then your doctor may advise that you do not need to treat it.
-Instead, the doctor will monitor your blood calcium levels (every six months), blood pressure (every six months), kidney function (every year) and bone density (every two years).
+Instead, the doctor will monitor your blood calcium levels (every six months), blood pressure (every six months), kidney function (every year), and bone density (every one to three years).

 If the doctor feels that the hyperparathyroidism does not need immediate treatment, you should take certain measures, including the following:

 If you have more severe hyperparathyroidism, your doctor may recommend that you have surgery to remove the enlarged parathyroid gland (or glands).
-If surgery is needed, be sure to go to a well-experienced surgeon.
-The cure rate is very good—often around 95%.
+Surgery cures hyperparathyroidism in about 95% of cases.

 What is the prognosis for people who have hyperparathyroidism?